Last editedMay 20223 min read

 Are you dealing with late invoice payments?
 You’re not the only one.
 In the UK, late payments are an enormous issue for SMEs.
 GoCardless found that, on average, UK SMEs are paid around 18 days late, and 1 in 6 invoices remain unpaid after 90 days (three months after work has been completed).
 Put simply, late payments represent a severe existential threat for many small businesses.

-Clearly, this isn’t acceptable.
 But what actions are available to business owners?
-An effective late payment invoice email could be the difference between getting paid and getting shafted.
+An effective late payment invoice email could be the difference between getting paid or not.
 We’ve put together three late payment email templates you can use if you’re chasing payment: a polite reminder template, a firm reminder template, and a final notice template.
 Check them out right here.

 Subject line: [Company Name] – Overdue Payment – [Invoice Number]